guidons/MSDS-DTSA-5301/README.md

-# MSDS-DTSA-5301
+# NYPD Shooting Incident Data Report

+## Goal
-This repository contains the submission of the final project of the course (Project 1: NYPD Shooting Incident Data Report)
+This repository contains the submission for the final project of the course (Project 1: NYPD Shooting Incident Data Report).
+The goal is to conduct exploratory data analysis and estimate a regression model to potentially explain some of the variance.

+## Data
+This dataset details every shooting incident in NYC from 2006 to the end of the previous year, including event specifics, location, time, and suspect and victim demographics.
+The data is reviewed quarterly by the Office of Management Analysis and Planning before being posted on the NYPD website.